April-Hannah-Lena/UnicodeSetOperations.jl/README.md

 - The empty set `ø` is available in unicode as a generic empty set which adapts to types depending on operations
 - Set difference is defined as a unicode infix operator `⧷`.
 We use this instead of the (maybe expected) `\` or `-` since this would be type piracy and could cause unexpected results if users are not aware that the package is in use.
-- Symmetric difference is defined as a unicode infix operator `Δ`.
+- Symmetric difference is defined as a unicode infix operator `⊖`.
-- In-place operations are defined as unicode infix operators `∪ꜝ, ∩ꜝ, ⧷ꜝ, Δꜝ`.
+- In-place operations are defined as unicode infix operators `∪ꜝ, ∩ꜝ, ⧷ꜝ, ⊖ꜝ`.
 These are just aliases for `union!, intersect!, setdiff!, symdiff!`, respectively.

 ### Usage